 Hands down, these are the best donuts in the Twin Cities.
 I don’t even know where to start.
 They have so many epic selections (such as raised donuts with root beer icing, cake donuts glazed with chocolate ganache and pistachios, and banana pecan fritters with caramel glaze, to name just a few), you literally can’t miss.
 Just pick one.
 Better yet, get a whole dozen and a tall cup of coffee, then go sit by the river and indulge, because life is way too short.

 As a writer, I spend a lot of time in coffee shops.
-It’s nice when they have food, but that’s not my main reason for going there.
+It’s nice when they have food, but that’s not my main reason for going to them.
 At Café Astoria, the coffee and the food are both legendary.
 Crepes are the house specialty (from the savory spinach, chevre and egg to the sweet strawberries and cream), but they also have oatmeal bowls, smoothie bowls, salads and sandwiches.
-The atmosphere is perfect for getting some writing or similar laptop work done.
+The atmosphere is perfect for getting some writing or other laptop work done.

 I used to hang out with the owner of La Fusion Café when I worked at a nearby hospital.
 We shared a history of having lived in Kenya, and we bonded over that.
 He used to be a professional chef in Dubai, and it shows in his menu.
 He’s always swapping things out and experimenting with different flavor combinations.
 His jerk chicken wraps are unbelievable.
 Ask for a Kenyan Chai and tell him Said sent you.